2019 BOAAT WRITER'S RETREAT GUIDELINES

-The BOAAT Writer’s Retreat is a weeklong workshop and writing residency for eight poets and a prominent workshop leader.
+The BOAAT Writer’s Retreat is a weeklong workshop and writing residency for seven poets and a prominent workshop leader.
 Workshops meet for five sessions (three group workshops and two one-on-one workshops with our workshop leader), Monday through Friday, from 11 a.m. until 1:00 p.m.
 Each year the BOAAT Writer’s Retreat is hosted in a spacious log cabin in the mountainous Vilas, North Carolina.
-Housing and food is provided by BOAAT Press.
-The only necessary payments are the application fee and tuition for the workshop.
+The only necessary payments are the tuition, which covers the workshop, board, and home-cooked meals provided by BOAAT Press.
 All participants are expected to pay for any travel expenses.
 What's unique about the BOAAT Writer's Retreat is the freedom given to all the poets.
 You'll have the luxury of a residency in the mountaintops where you're given the time and space to write, all while receiving the chance to workshop your poetry with an established poet.
 Join us and be sure to read the testimonials below!

 2017 BOAAT Retreat Fellows & WORKSHOP LEADER